 The borrower is willing to pay more interest in return for being able to borrow the money for a longer period of time.
 At the end of the security’s term or maturity, the borrower returns the borrowed money, known as the principal or “par value.”

 Many examples of fixed income securities exist, such as bonds (both corporate and government), Treasury Bills, money market instruments, and asset-backed securities, and they operate as follows:

 The topic of bonds is, by itself, a whole area of financial or investing study.
-In general terms, they can be defined as loans made by investors to an issuer, with the promise of repayment of the principal amount at the established maturity date, as well as regular coupon payments (which generally occur every six months) which represent the interest paid on the loan.
+In general terms, they can be defined as loans made by investors to an issuer, with the promise of repayment of the principal amount at the established maturity date, as well as regular coupon payments (generally occurring every six months), which represent the interest paid on the loan.
 The purpose of such loans ranges widely.
 Bonds are typically issued by governments or corporations that are looking for ways to finance projects or operations.

 Money market instruments include securities such as commercial paper, banker’s acceptances, certificates of deposit (CD), and repurchase agreements (“repo”).
 Treasury bills are technically included in this category, but due to the fact that they are traded in such high volume, they have their own category here.

-Asset-backed Securities (ABS) are fixed income securities backed by financial assets that have been “securitized,” such as such as credit card receivables, auto loans, or home-equity loans.
-ABS represents a collection of such assets that have been packaged together in the form of a single fixed income security.
+Asset-backed Securities (ABS) are fixed income securities backed by financial assets that have been “securitized,” such as credit card receivables, auto loans, or home-equity loans.
+ABS represents a collection of such assets that have been packaged together in the form of a single fixed-income security.
 For investors, asset-backed securities are usually an alternative to investing in corporate debt.